CheranIonut/Proiect_Final_Vinted_QA/README.md

 <h3>1.6.
 Test Execution </h3>

-Test cases are executed on the created test Cycle summary: **(inserati aici numele cycle-ului pe care l-ati creat)**
+Test cases are executed on the created test Cycle summary: Ad hoc

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**
+[The complete bug reports can be found here](https://github.com/CheranIonut/Proiect_Final_Vinted_QA/blob/main/Bugs.doc)

 The following is a summary of the bugs that have been found **(inserati o lista cu titlurile bug-urilor identificate impreuna cu prioritatea si severitatea fiecaruia)**